Sokograd (Pliva)

-Sokograd, also known as Pliva or Plivski grad, Pliva-Soko, Sokol-grad, Soko-grad, Sokolac, or simply Soko or Sokol, is a medieval fortress with a castle town in the Pliva river valley, between Gerzovo and nearby Šipovo, in Šipovo municipality, Republika Srpska entity of Bosnia and Herzegovina.
+Sokograd is a medieval fortress with a castle town in the Pliva river valley in Šipovo municipality, Republika Srpska entity of Bosnia and Herzegovina.
 It was a very important fortress for the medieval Bosnian state, and the center of the župa Pliva (at the time also called Pljeva).
 It was built in a canyon on a steep slope high above the river Sokočnica, which flows into Pliva in Šipovo.

 Etymology

-Sokograd or Sokol derives from the Slavic word falcon (Sokol) and thus being a castle with castle town, it received the grad suffix.
+Sokograd derives from the Slavic word falcon (Sokol) and thus being a castle with castle town, it received the grad suffix.
+The fortress is also known as Pliva, Plivski grad, Pliva-Soko, Sokol-grad, Soko-grad, Sokolac, Soko or Sokol.

 Geography

 Sokograd was a medieval castle and a castle town in the Pliva valley, within the settlement of Gerzovo, municipality of Mrkonjić Grad, at the border of municipality of Šipovo.